marklishman/colors-microservices/white/README.md

 }
 ~~~

-With functional endpoints we also need to define the routes.
+With functional endpoints we also need to define routes.

 ~~~java
 return route(GET("/handler/users").and(accept(APPLICATION_JSON)), handler::getAllUsers)